Cloth Interactive Transformer for Virtual Try-On: Experiments

 \subsection{Ablation Study and Discussion}

-To validate the effectiveness of CIT, we conduct four ablation experiments (i.e., B1, B2, B3, B4 in Table~\ref{tab:ablation}) and take CP-VTON+~\cite{minar2020cp} as our baseline: B1 means we only use the CIT Matching block in the first geometric matching stage; B2 denotes we only use the CIT Reasoning block in the second try-on stage; B3 is the final version adopted in this paper; B4 is based on B3, while we additionally add a $L_{1}$ loss between generated warped clothing mask $\hat{c_{m}}$ and the cloth on person mask $c_{tm}$, its overall matching loss can be summarized as follows:
+To validate the effectiveness of each part of the proposed CIT, we conduct four ablation experiments (\emph{i.e.}, B1, B2, B3, and B4 in Table~\ref{tab:ablation}).
+CP-VTON+~\cite{minar2020cp} is adopted as the baseline (B0) of this paper.
+B1 means that we only use the proposed CIT matching block in the first geometric matching stage but keep the second stage the same as B0; B2 means that we only use the proposed CIT reasoning block in the second try-on stage while keeping the first stage the same as B0; B3 is the final version adopted in this paper, which contains both the proposed CIT matching and reasoning blocks; B4 is built based on B3, but with an extra $L_{1}$ loss item for providing more stricter constraints between the generated warped clothing mask $\hat{c_{m}}$ and the ground truth cloth mask $c_{tm}$ of the given person (depicted with red dash lines in Figure~\ref{fig:framework}).
+The setting of this experiment is designed to support the conclusion that a higher JS (or IoU) score doesn't indicate more enjoyable visual results since it ignores the texture or pattern aspect of the overall quality.
+The overall matching loss of B4 can be summarized as follows: